Categories

 Loading a Trailer

-When loading a trailer, you should ensure neither the permissible GTW (Gross Tongue Weight), nor the trailer GVWR are exceeded.
+When loading a trailer, you should ensure neither the permissible GTW (Gross Tongue Weight) nor the trailer GVWR is exceeded.

 Checking Weights of Vehicle and Trailer